 Though once limited to a hospital setting, the more modern approach to cosmetic plastic surgery is to perform such procedures in a safe, secure and completely private operating room.
 Although Dr. Weintraub has privileges at Lenox Hill Hospital, Manhattan Eye Ear and Throat Hospital, and The Center for Specialty Care (outpatient limb of Weill-Cornell Hospital), he prefers the privacy of his hospital-grade, state-of-the-art surgical center attached to his office at 800A Fifth Avenue.
 This facility is attended by Dr. Weintraub’s team of board-certified anesthesiologists, certified registered nurses, and fully licensed operating-room staff.
 With its private entrance, its standards are of the highest quality, and offer Dr. Weintraub’s patients the utmost in medical and plastic-surgical care.

-The best candidates for Rhinoplasty surgery are well balanced, in good general health, and possess realistic expectations.
+The best candidates for rhinoplasty surgery in NYC are well balanced, in good general health, and possess realistic expectations.
 You are an excellent candidate if you’ve done your homework, have had your consultation, and the following three things are present:

-Each patient is individual in his/her own makeup and anatomical configuration.
-Therefore, in order to give an accurate quote for a Rhinoplasty, it is best to schedule a consultation that will allow Dr. Weintraub to appropriately judge what is involved.
-For those patients who live outside of New York City or the Hamptons, photographs can be emailed or sent to the office, and a Rhinoplasty phone consultation can then take place.
+Each patient is individual in his own makeup and anatomical configuration.
+Therefore, in order to give an accurate quote for male rhinoplasty, it is best to schedule a consultation that will allow Dr. Weintraub to appropriately judge what is involved.
+For those patients who live outside of New York City or the Hamptons, photographs can be emailed or sent to the office, and a rhinoplasty phone consultation can then take place.

-At the time of your Rhinoplasty surgery, Dr. Weintraub will apply a carefully fashioned heat-sensitive splint to hold all delicate structures in place.
+Immediately after finishing your rhinoplasty surgery, Dr. Weintraub will apply a carefully fashioned heat-sensitive splint to hold all structures in place.
 Dr. Weintraub does not employ the use of uncomfortable and outdated nasal packing, but prefers to use more modern inflatable splints which support the interior of the nose.
 Two to three days of bed rest is best advised.
-Approximately five days after your Rhinoplasty surgery, Dr. Weintraub will remove the heat-sensitive splint and may remove or change the flesh-coloured tape on your nose.
+Approximately five to seven days after your rhinoplasty surgery, Dr. Weintraub will remove the heat-sensitive splint and may remove or change the flesh-coloured tape on your nose.
 After this time, daily showering is recommended.
 He will advise you as to when you can return to your normal lifestyle and exercise routine.